praveenmarothu/P3-Behavioral-Cloning/writeup_template.md

 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road.
+I used a combination of center lane driving, recovering from the left and right sides of the road and driving in the opposite direction.

+My initial runs had issue with the sharp turns, to overcome this I captured data specifically at the sharp curves multiple times so that I have good amount of data at these points.

 For details about how I created the training data, see the next section.